Top 40 Japanese Slang to Know

 Japanese slang used when talking with others

 The following Japanese slang can be used when chatting with others to comfort them, describe them or express agreement.
-If you don’t know where to get started meeting Japanese people then check out our article on making Japanese friends.
+If you don’t know where to get started meeting Japanese people then check out our Top 15 Tips to Make Japanese Friends!

 "Donmai" comes from the English word “don’t mind.”
 You would say this to a friend who has just just lost a sports match.
 You can also say it to a friend who has been jokingly teased in an attempt to make them feel better!